-^{}The antennas are not visible from the outside of the computer.
-For optimal transmission, keep the areas immediately around the antennas free from obstructions.
+At least 2 antennas send and receive signals from one or more wireless devices.
+These antennas are not visible from the outside of the computer.

+NOTE: For optimal transmission, keep the areas immediately around the antennas free from obstructions.

-To see wireless regulatory notices, refer to the section of the Regulatory, Safety and Environmental Notices that applies to your country or region.
+To see wireless regulatory notices, refer to the section of Regulatory, Safety and Environmental Notices that applies to your country or region.
 These notices are located in Help and Support.